 4. Drive the Road to Hana

 The Road to Hana is one of the most beautiful places in Maui.
-No matter if you are visiting for just a few days or spend a longer vacation in Maui, driving the Road to Hana is absolute must.
+No matter if you are visiting for just a few days or spending a longer vacation in Maui, driving the Road to Hana is an absolute must.

 This winding road on the northeast side of Maui takes you to some of the most spectacular locations on the island.
 It’s not about reaching a specific destination, but about the trip itself.
 As you drive, you’ll stumble upon black rocky beaches, lush forests with waterfalls, and rugged coastal landscapes.
 So take the time to stop and explore the most beautiful places along the road.

 Practical information: Driving the Road to Hana can take 8-10 hours, so start early and plan an entire day for it.
-You can either drive the Road to Hana yourself or take a tour.
-Customizable private tours are also possible and give you more flexibility.
+You can either drive the Road to Hana yourself or choose one of the many amazing tours that visit this stunning part of the island.

 TIP: Pack a picnic lunch and also buy some homemade banana bread at one of the roadside stands along the way.
 If you drive yourself, you can also get an audio tour that describes the route and the best stops along The Road to Hana.